 As their life centered around the sea, people living along the South Central Coast have developed some sea-related habits and traditions.
 One custom that I found particularly compelling is whale worshipping.
 According to Vietnamese fishermen, the whales and their kin are luck bringers.
 They are believed to guide sailors through storms and the raging sea.
 Therefore, hunting is considered taboo.
 Additionally, if a whale is washed ashore (dead or alive), it will be treated as a family member.
 Some whales are even worshipped as gods.

 An outstanding example of this tradition is Thuy Tu Temple in Phan Thiet.
-Constructed in 1762, this temple is home to about 100 sets of whale bones, with the largest measures 22 meters and weighing nearly 65 tonnes.
+Constructed in 1762, this temple is home to about 100 sets of whale bones, with the largest measuring 22 meters and weighing nearly 65 tonnes.
 24 skeletons even received titles from the Nguyen Emperors, signifying the important role of whales in Vietnamese culture.
 These days, the whale skeleton is the source of inspiration for the Fishermen Show – a performance depicting the life and legends of Phan Thiet.

 3. Mui Ne